nurhazbiy/Pemrograman-Aplikasi-Web/README.md

 🔹 The **first version** of the dashboard is preserved in `00-dashboard-template-first-implementation/`.

 ### 🔹 How to Use:
-1. Run a local PHP server (optional if you don't use XAMPP):
+1. Run a local PHP server (this step is optional, do it if you don't use XAMPP):
    ```sh
    php -S localhost:8000
    ```